philosophynietzschedemocracy

 • How the "will to comfort" can make citizens complicit in their own unfreedom

-If there is a democratic lesson to extract, it’s not “become an Übermensch.”
-It’s this: democratic renewal requires a culture willing to treat freedom as a demanding practice—something that costs, something that asks more than preference and consumption.
+If there is a democratic lesson to extract, it's not "become an Übermensch."
+It's this: democratic renewal requires a culture willing to treat freedom as a demanding practice—something that costs, something that asks more than preference and consumption.
+A democracy that has "forgotten" its history can only recover its memory by facing the "overpowering reality" of its own potential for failure.

 The Diagnosis Stands